mahammad5813/mnist/README.md

-save mnist dataset in "mnist.csv" file in the same folder
+save mnist dataset in "mnist.csv" file in the same folder as "mnist_conv.ipynb"